PeterGerrard/React101/exercises/03/README.md

-# 03 - Styling ans Props
+# 03 - Styling and Props

 ## Adding Style to buttons